John Brown (physician, born 1810): Life

 Brown was the friend of many contemporaries, including Thackeray and Mark Twain.
 His reputation is based on the two volumes of essays, Horae Subsecivae (Leisure Hours) (1858, 1861), John Leech and Other Papers (1882), Rab and His Friends (1859), and Marjorie Fleming: a Sketch (1863) (generally called Pet Marjorie).
 His first writing was in response to a request for contributions to the notices of paintings exhibited by the Royal Scottish Academy.
 The editor of the Scotsman newspaper then asked him to write regularly for the paper.
 He was 48 years old when he published Rab and His Friends.
 His writings were philosophical, classical, artistic, medical, of rural life, the Jacobite Rebellion, notable characters, humble folk and canine friends.
 These were published as a collection in 1858 as Horæ Subsecivæ, which ran to many editions.
 The first volume deals mainly with the equipment and duties of a physician, the second with subjects outside his profession.

-Brown was revered and beloved to uncommon degree, and he was the cherished friend of many distinguished contemporaries, including Thackeray.
-Among those whose writing he encouraged was Henrietta Keddie, then a schoolgirl in Leith, who would become a prolific novelist and writer for children.
-In the mingling of tenderness and delicate humour, Brown has much in common with Lamb; in his insight into dog-nature he is unique.
-He wrote comparatively little; but all he wrote is good, some of it perfect of its kind.
+Brown was associated with several literary contemporaries, including William Makepeace Thackeray.
+He also encouraged the early writing of Henrietta Keddie, who later became a novelist and children's writer.
+Brown wrote a relatively small body of work, which included essays and stories noted for their treatment of animals, particularly dogs.

 Brown suffered during the latter years of his life from attacks of melancholy.
-He died at home at 23 Rutland Street in Edinburgh. on 11 May 1882, and was buried in his father's plot in New Calton Cemetery.
+He died at home at 23 Rutland Street in Edinburgh, on 11 May 1882, and was buried in his father's plot in New Calton Cemetery.
 The grave lies on the western side on the edge of one of the terraces.
 The inscription to Brown and the base and are largely obscured, but it is confirmed by his mother's name above.